The South & Music Tours

 Visit remarkable Alabama and see where events such as The Rosa Park's Montgomery Bus Boycott took place and the Selma to Montgomery March started, which shaped Civil Rights history.
 Montgomery was also the starting point of America's Civil War.
 History aside, friendly Alabama is also home to some beautiful mountain scenery, world class golf, and lovely gulf beaches with warm water.
 Music fans won't be disappointed as the state, home to Hank Williams is steeped in musical heritage with blues and southern jazz to be enjoyed in bars and clubs across the state.

-Featured in our Alabama Music and Heritage, Alabama and Georgia Highlights, Magnolias, Mountains and Mardi Gras, Grand Southern Adventure and the Alabama Food Trail itineraries.
+Featured in our Alabama Music and Heritage, Magnolia, Mountains & Mardi Gras and Grand Southern Adventure Itineraries.

 Louisiana - The Pelican State